NinaOmejc/cmcpd/readme.txt

+This repository contains code for corticomuscular phase connectivity analysis of EEG and EMG data during motor and cognitive tasks, done by patients with PD and healthy controls.

 Preprocessing part

 First run preprocessing files inside "preprocessing" folder.
 The scripts should be ran as they are in the alphabetic order.